neoremind/kraps-rpc/README.md

 ![](https://github.com/neoremind/mydoc/blob/master/image/kraps_rpc_performance_test_client_cpu_usage.png?raw=true)

 As shown above, during testing phase, not all CPU cores are occupied and network bandwidth still has room, I believe it is caused by the client side limit, with single multi-threaded client process, if concurrent call thread-pool size sets to 2000, it is sure that too much context switch will be occurring and it cannot ask more messages out to the server.
-In my opinion, the server side QPS can be higher in real world by leveraging `Netty` and `Actor pattern`.
+In my opinion, the server side QPS can be higher in real world by leveraging [Netty](http://netty.io/) and an actor pattern style to handle network IO.

 ## 5. Dependency tree